 Commonly accepted qualifications include:

-• A Bachelor’s degree in French, Modern Languages, Linguistics, or Education
+• A bachelor’s degree in French, Modern Languages, Linguistics, or Education

-• A Postgraduate qualification such as a PGCE, a Master’s in Education, or a recognised teaching diploma
+• A postgraduate qualification such as a PGCE, a Master’s in Education, or a recognised teaching diploma

 • Specialised language-teaching credentials aligned with classroom instruction